Cloonigny Castle: History

 Cloonigny Castle, now in ruins, with its moated site, was occupied by Shane De Moy (O'Kelly) in 1574.

-It is surrounded by a well-preserved moated site, defined by two banks with an intervening fosse.
+While only the foundations of the tower house remain, the site is surrounded by a well-preserved moated site, defined by two banks with an intervening fosse.
 The inner bank is well preserved and there is a mound defined by a scarp and an external fosse.
 Close by is a ringfort containing a souterrain.